hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Corona Real-Time Guide.md

 local data = gs.getRTData().new()
 ```

-*2.* If you wish to send data with your packet then populate your RTData object with variables.
-Starting first with the index of the variable and then the value:
+*2.* If you wish to send data with your packet then populate your RTData object with variables - starting first with the index of the variable and then the value:

 ```
 --Set Number